Noam-Diamant/NLP-CV-classification-project/README.md

 ### Notes
 - The pipeline is CPU-only and does not require a GPU.

-Data Exploration and Problem Identification
-The initial data exploration revealed several challenging issues that needed to be addressed:

-Inverted/flipped images with upside-down or mirrored text Poor text-background contrast where text color was too similar to background Text visibility issues with blurred or unclear text Word splitting/merging errors (e.g., "wat er" instead of "water") Character recognition errors with numbers appearing instead of letters Irrelevant text content that could confuse classification

 Image Processing Solutions
 To address image-level challenges, a comprehensive preprocessing pipeline was developed: